emanuele-f/PCAPdroid/tls_decryption.md

 - in some browsers, you can disable certificate transparency, e.g. in bromite via `chrome://flags`
 - uninstall the PCAPdroid CA from the system store or simply temporary disable it from the Android security settings
-- if the PCAPdroid system CA is installed via the `MagiskTrustUserCerts` plugin, then you can use *magisk hide* on the browser to make it see the PCAPdroid CA as a non-system CA
+- if the PCAPdroid system CA is installed via a magisk module, then you can use *magisk hide* on the browser to make it see the PCAPdroid CA as a non-system CA

 ### 3.4.3 Traffic is still encrypted